 What is A/B Testing in Google Ads?

 A/B testing, also known as split testing, is the process of running two versions of an ad simultaneously to determine which one performs better.
 By systematically testing headlines, descriptions, CTAs, and landing pages, advertisers can identify the most effective elements for improving click-through rates (CTR) and conversions.
+This makes A/B testing especially valuable for businesses focused on lead generation, where even a small improvement in conversion rate can translate into a meaningful difference in monthly pipeline.

 Why is A/B Testing Important?